Operation Imperial Lake: November

+December

 On 2 December, the 3/5 Marines command group replaced the 2/5 Marines command group on Hill 381 and the 2/5 command group returned to LZ Baldy before redeploying to Hill 510 on 20 December.

-From 16–23 December, Companies G and H, 2nd Battalion, 1st Marines operated northwest of Hill 510 with minimal results.
+From 16 to 23 December, Companies G and H, 2nd Battalion, 1st Marines operated northwest of Hill 510 with minimal results.

-On the afternoon of 24 December, Company L, 3/5 Marines found a group of 9 PAVN/VC outside a cave 2.5 km southwest of Hill 381, the Marines fired on the group killing 4 while the remainder fled.
-Companies K and L searched the caves and discovered a major PAVN/VC command post including 3 radios, 3 generators, spares and other equipment which were believed to be part of the elusive Front 4 Headquarters.
+On the afternoon of 24 December, Company L, 3/5 Marines found a group of nine PAVN/VC outside a cave 2.5 km southwest of Hill 381, the Marines fired on the group killing four while the remainder fled.
+Companies K and L searched the caves and discovered a major PAVN/VC command post including three radios, three generators, spares and other equipment which were believed to be part of the elusive Front 4 Headquarters.

 By the end of December 1970, the operation had accounted for 196 PAVN/VC killed and 106 captured while 20 Marines and two Navy Corpsmen had been killed.

 January to May 1971

+January - February

 On 8 January, 1/5 Marines withdrew its forward command post and one of its companies from the operation.

-On 25 January, 2nd Platoon, Company L, 3/5 Marines engaged 10 PAVN 2.48 km northeast of Firebase Ross, killing 9 for no losses.
+On 25 January, 2nd Platoon, Company L, 3/5 Marines engaged 10 PAVN 2.48 km northeast of Firebase Ross, killing nine for no losses.

 On 13 February, the 2/5 Marines command group replaced the 3/5 Marines command group on Hill 381 and assumed command of the operation.
 On 15 February Companies K and L, 3/5 Marines were withdrawn to Hill 34 (16.002°N 108.17°E) near Da Nang Air Base for redeployment to the United States.

 1st Battalion, 11th Marines took over artillery support replacing the 2/11 Marines who were also being redeployed.
 With the planned closure of Firebases Ross and Ryder, the 1/11 Marines moved to new firebases in the Quế Sơn mountains at Hills 218, 381, 425 and 510.

-In January, and February, the Marines killed 85 alleged PAVN/VC for the loss of 1 Marine.
+In January, and February, the Marines killed 85 PAVN/VC for the loss of one Marine.
 The operation continued to uncover large quantities of ammunition and supplies, disrupting their logistics network.
-These includes unarmed women and children killed during the Son Thang massacre.